 As you create your chart, establish two separate columns: one for existing practices and another for the practices you'd like to incorporate going forward.
-As you write down whatever strategies you're using now, you'll begin to notice what areas are being taken care of better than others.
+As you write down whatever practices you use now, you'll begin to notice what areas are being taken care of better than others.

-Identifying these deficits allows you to consider self-care strategies specific to those neglected areas.
+Identifying these areas of improvement allows you to consider self-care practices specific to those neglected areas.